Answer Keys

 32 В. Second sentence of this paragraph holds the answer — how drastically the modern British homes got transformed.
 Answer D is mentioned, however it is not the key topic of this paragraph.

-33 A. This paragraph is about “decentralisation” of an average British home, how the living room is no longer the main place in it, and therefore people no longer spend most of their time there.
+33 A. This paragraph is about the “decentralisation” of an average British home, how the living room is no longer the main place in it, and therefore people no longer spend most of their time there.
 Answers B and D are mentioned, but only as supporting ideas.

 34 D. Answers B and C do not fit — there is no mentioning about advertising or functionality of the inventions.
 Answer A can’t be used because of the way it states that most inventions were dangerous, which isn’t true.